 5. No installation/upgrade mobile app testing

 Installation and upgrade testing on an app is crucial.
-The installation is the first interaction a customer will have with your product; don’t lose a potentially long-term client by failing to perform installation and upgrade mobile app testing.
+The installation is the first interaction a customer will have with your product; don’t lose a potential long-term client by failing to perform installation and upgrade mobile app testing.
 Test both the initial installation and upgrade, as well as deletion and reinstallation of the app to determine if bugs appear that weren’t previously detected.

 6. Failure to test on networks

 Customers generally use mobile apps while on the go; moving around within a mobile network or switching to wireless networks is inherent to the user experience.
 Thus in mobile app performance testing, it’s important that your app can work properly across different networks and in transition.
-Another tip: Make sure you test in transition between online, offline and on different frequency bandwidths.
+Another tip: Make sure you test in transition between online, offline, and on different frequency bandwidths.